Please kick me if you ever hear me say: “I’m too busy!”

 #3 Most people stop there.
 This has been one of my mistakes.
 When I was younger, I set many ambitious goals for myself, many would be impressed when I talked about them, this made me feel like I was on the right track.
 I thought that my life would magically follow some invisible path that would guide me to achieving my goals.
 I forgot to construct the path.
 I sometimes still fail at this, for example, as silly as this sounds, I have overlooked scheduling eating lunch in my schedule, which has adversely impacted productivity and overall happiness.

 The path is your plan.
 Of course things won’t go perfectly as planned and it’s important to remain open to new opportunities.
 The HOW is the most important piece to this process, it’s the most challenging and a step that most people don’t think about.
-It’s especially important if you’re like me, I’m a typical entrepreneur – see opportunities everywhere, a creative mind, and some ADHD issues.
+It’s especially important if you’re like me, I’m a typical entrepreneur – see opportunities everywhere and a creative mind.
 For those that work 9-5 jobs, it’s easy to get caught up in our day-to-day activities; we get stuck in a rut and don’t even realize it.
 I found the only way to get out of it was to quit my 9-5 job – it was too much of a distraction.
 Another challenge is, we may keep moving on from one thing to the next without getting much done.

 Go back to the sheet of paper from step 1, list the tasks you should be doing to get to your goal – break-down the big stuff into small pieces.
 (Feel free to e-mail me for more info on this).